My BRP card is lost or stolen

 You will also need to report the loss of your BRP to The Police, whether in the UK or overseas, and obtain a police report and/or crime reference number.

-If you reported the loss by telephone (dial 101), or, if the local police force does not give a crime reference number:
+If you reported the loss in the UK by telephone (dial 101), or, if the local police force does not give a crime reference number:

 - If the officer in the police station or on the phone cannot provide a crime reference number, ask them if they can provide the case reference number or the name of the officer you are speaking to.
 You can then use this information in the crime reference number field.